13 Tips for Surviving Summer Break (Survival Guide)

 Trade Babysitting with Mom Friends

-…or maybe you can get dads to watch the kiddos for the night and make it a mom’s night out!
+…OR get the dads to watch the kiddos for the night and make it a mom’s night out!

 Have your kids help with housework.